Sandy McCarthy: Coaching career

 After 15 seasons in the NHL, McCarthy changed his focus from professional hockey to becoming an assistant head coach with the Woodstock Slammers, a Junior A team in New Brunswick.
 Andrew McCain, President of the Junior A team stated McCarthy was a "motivator who had strong beliefs in detection and discipline" which would help the team reach their goal of making it to the Royal Bank cup.
 In 2015, McCarthy became a part of the coaching staff of the team and later became the head coach.

 Personal life

-McCarthy's father is Black, while his mother is a white woman from Newfoundland.
-He claims that his mother also has Mi'kmaq ancestry.

 Born in Toronto, McCarthy moved to Barrie, Ontario as a young boy and lived across the street from the rink in Allandale.
 He now lives in Woodstock, New Brunswick.
 He was previously the head coach of the Campbellton Tigers of the Maritime Hockey League but left in September 2021 to focus on his personal health.
 He was replaced as Head Coach by Charles Leblanc.